rob-d3v/ania-creators/README.md

 ### Quick Start

-1. **Import frames** — Add your idle and talk images from your image library
+1. **Import frames** — Add your idle, talk, and action images from your image library; define sequence type and name at import
-2. **Configure sequences** — Define frame order and timing for both states
+2. **Configure sequences** — Define frame order and timing for all states
 3. **Test live** — Use the microphone test to see the avatar react to your voice in real-time
+4. **Test actions** — Trigger each action and preview it directly in the app
-4. **Test TTS** — Type text and preview automated speech synced to the avatar
+5. **Test TTS** — Type text and preview automated speech synced to the avatar
-5. **Export or publish** — Save as `.ania` or push directly to the marketplace
+6. **Export or publish** — Save as `.ania` or push directly to the marketplace

 ---